thepirat000/Audit.NET/src/Audit.DynamicProxy/README.md

 To enable the audit log for an instance of a class, create a proxy for the class by calling the `AuditProxy.Create<>()` method.

-This will return a proxied _audit-enabled_ instance of the class that you should use in order to generate logs.
+This will return a proxied _audit-enabled_ instance of the class that you should use instead of the real instance, in order to generate logs.

-Suppose you have a `MyRepository` class that you want to audit, for example:
+Suppose you have a `MyRepository` instance that you want to audit in a `MyDataAccess` class, for example:
 ```c#
 public class MyDataAccess
 {